syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 object data binding refers a memory location where object data is stored.

-In the following example, `Game` column has been mapped to the `Value` field.
+In the following example, `Game` column has been mapped to the [`DropDownListFieldSettings.Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value).

 {% highlight cshtml %}